-Jeff Cruikshank serves as the director of advancement communications, overseeing DevCom and Campaign New Media.
+Jeff Cruikshank serves as the executive director of advancement communications.
 A 1974 graduate of Amherst College and a 1987 graduate of the Harvard Business School’s Program for Management Development, he has produced communications for more than two dozen campaigns, ranging from million-dollar capital efforts to billion-dollar comprehensive campaigns.
-He has worked with DAR Vice President Scott Nichols on three previous campaigns, and also with several people in Scott’s senior leadership ranks.
-Before joining DAR in October, Jeff worked on a series of BU-related publications, including the public version of President Brown’s 2007 strategic plan and case statements for CFA, the BU School of Law, the BUSM student residence, and the Student Services project.
+He has worked with former DAR Senior Vice President Scott Nichols on three previous campaigns.
+Before joining DAR in 2010, Jeff worked on a series of BU-related publications, including the public version of President Brown’s 2007 strategic plan as well as case statements for CFA, the BU School of Law, the BUSM student residence, and the Student Services project.

 He has also written a number of books, including The Man Who Sold America, a biography of advertising pioneer Albert Lasker, published by the Harvard Business Review Press in 2010.

 Scott Ellison is DevCom’s assistant director for digital content & design.
 He holds a bachelor’s degree in fine arts from Northeastern University.
 Born in Kuala Lumpur, Malaysia, he has lived in other places, including Hong Kong; Tokyo, Japan; Austin, Texas; San Jose, California; Toulouse, France; and Boston.
 After 14 years as a graphic designer in Boston’s publishing industry, he joined DevCom in October 2018 and assumed his current position in February 2020.

 Scott is passionate about art, culture, and technology.
 His interest in new cultural experiences leads him to travel and explore the world.

 Scott’s DevCom responsibilities include designing many of DevCom’s print and multimedia/digital projects, managing websites, and staying abreast of development and innovation in new digital channels.